pxheim/zettelkasten/workshop-residues-time-uncertainty-and-change-in-software-architecture.md

 first row is function that the stressor touches if stressor triggers function, it's a 1 in the matrix, otherwise 0.

+Functions that respond the same way to stress can be put in the same component boundary.

+Functions that respond to a lot of stressors might do much, or might be too important.

+Stressors that touch a lot of functions need to be mitigatesd.

+Functions that do not respond to any stressor are dangerous as you probably have not found the stressor that affects the function.

+---